Cheesecoin (CHEESE) Price Tops $0.0003 on Top Exchanges

-Cheesecoin (CURRENCY:CHEESE) traded down 1.4% against the U.S. dollar during the twenty-four hour period ending at 8:00 AM ET on April 24th.
+Cheesecoin (CURRENCY:CHEESE) traded down 5.6% against the U.S. dollar during the twenty-four hour period ending at 18:00 PM ET on April 25th.
 One Cheesecoin coin can currently be purchased for about $0.0003 or 0.00000001 BTC on major cryptocurrency exchanges.
-Cheesecoin has a market cap of $121,390.36 and approximately $8.00 worth of Cheesecoin was traded on exchanges in the last 24 hours.
-During the last week, Cheesecoin has traded down 2.7% against the U.S. dollar.
+Cheesecoin has a market cap of $137,470.69 and approximately $22.00 worth of Cheesecoin was traded on exchanges in the last 24 hours.
+During the last week, Cheesecoin has traded up 10.9% against the U.S. dollar.

 Here is how other cryptocurrencies have performed during the last 24 hours: